 Scholarly Commons Citation

 Tushnet, Mark V., "Interpreting Constitutions Comparatively: Some Cautionary Notes, with Reference to Affirmative Action" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 229.
+229.